 - The air is quite polluted.

 Love this?
-Explore the entire list of things to do in Mexico City before you plan your trip.
+Explore the entire list of places to visit in Mexico City before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Mexico City and book an accommodation of your choice.